riya-17/prompt-engineering-workshop/README.md

 - Run and interact with language models locally using the `ollama` CLI
 - Use Python (`chatbot.py`) to call Ollama’s API
-- Will have good aknowledge around prompt engineering which will make your interaction with LLMs easier
+- Will have good knowledge around prompt engineering which will make your interaction with LLMs easier

 ---